Clergy

 The Rev’d Dr Andrew C. Blume, Rector

-The Rev’d Dr Andrew Charles Blume came to St Ignatius of Antioch as the parish’s ninth rector in the Fall of 2007.
+The Rev’d Dr Andrew Charles Blume came to Saint Ignatius of Antioch as the parish’s ninth rector in the Fall of 2007.
 A native New Yorker, he grew up on the Upper East Side and attended St Bernard’s School and the Collegiate School.
 He received his undergraduate degree from Trinity College in Hartford and attended Yale Divinity School before moving to Cambridge, Mass. to pursue a doctorate in the history of art and architecture at Harvard, which he received in 1995.
 Before his ordination, Fr Blume finished his Master of Divinity at the Episcopal Divinity School.
 He has served parishes in Cambridge, Weston, and Framingham, Massachusetts, and, immediately preceding his call to Saint Ignatius, the Church of the Advent in Boston.
 Keenly interested working with people in discerning their vocations, both lay and ordained, for over a decade he has been an active member of the Commssion on Ministry of the Diocese of New York.

 From 1995 to 2001 Fr Blume taught history and art history at Harvard while serving as Assistant Senior Tutor (assistant dean) in Lowell House.
 He has also been a Kress Fellow at Villa I Tatti, the Harvard Universiry Center for Italian Renaissance Studies in Florence.
 He is the author of a number of articles in scholarly journals on art, religion, and society in fifteenth-century Florence and Rome, as well as on process thought and sacramental theology.